Polixeni Papapetrou: Exhibitions

 Papapetrou's work on childhood has been widely exhibited in major international photography festivals including: ‘Photolux Festival of Photography’, Lucca (2017); ‘The European Month of Photography’, Berlin (2016); ‘Daegu Photo Biennale, Korea’ (2016); ‘The European Month of Photography, Athens’ (2016), the Dong Gang International Photo Festival, Yeongwol, South Korea (2014); ‘Fotografica Bogota’, Colombia (2013); ‘Photofestival Noorderlicht’, The Netherlands (2012); ‘3rd Biennale Photoqua’i at Le musée du quai Branly, Paris (2011); ‘The Month of Photography, Bratislava (2010); Pingyao International Photography Festival, Pingyao, Shanxi, China (2010); ‘Athens Festival of Photography’ (2010); Fotofreo, Fremantle Festival of Photography, Perth, (2008); ‘Seoul International Photography Festival’, Seoul (2008); ‘Le Mois de la Photo’, Montreal (2005).

 Controversy

 Papapetrou's photographs of her daughter have caused controversy.
 In January 2007 Gosford City Council closed the Australian Centre for Photography touring (ACP) exhibition Changeling: Childhood and the Uncanny at Gosford Regional Art Gallery a week early.
 A blurb, which gallery visitors were advised to read before making judgements, said the poses were "orchestrated by the child herself".
 In July 2008 Papapetrou's 2003 photograph of her daughter based on Charles Dodgson's photograph of Beatrice Hatch was featured on the July 2008 cover of Art Monthly Australia.
 Papapetrou came under fire from the then Australian Prime Minister of Australia Kevin Rudd who said that he "couldn't stand this sort of stuff", referring to the photograph of the naked Olympia.
-Olympia commented in response that she was offended by what Kevin Rudd said about the picture.
+Olympia replied that she was offended by what Rudd said, and still defends the picture to this day.